 Eating and drinking: Commercial stores close at night, but there are vending machines.

-Restrooms: Showers available inside some of the VIP lounges and in terminals 1 and 3.
+Restrooms: Showers available inside some of the VIP lounges.

 Wi-Fi: Free and unlimited.